chayacohen/A-Thousand-Miles/README.md

 ![Screen Recording 2022-02-01 at 11 37 13 AM](https://user-images.githubusercontent.com/68402088/152011783-18373bd4-e7db-4e77-a0d7-f25c90c69260.gif)

  - Users can create an account and enter their home address.
-Errors will be down when the user enters invalid information.
+Errors will be shown when the user enters invalid information.

 #### Profile

 ![ezgif com-gif-maker (1)](https://user-images.githubusercontent.com/68402088/152015885-f2987ffb-9f1f-4846-a720-8c0d459fc1b3.gif)

  - Users can see/edit their profile information, as well at their itineraries.
- - Users can delete or edit their itineraries.
+ - Users can edit or delete their itineraries.
- - Users can also delete the attractions in their itinerary.
+ - Users can also delete attractions from a given itinerary.

 #### Trip Planner